HackRVA/rvasec-badge-2015-early/README.md

 * Software
 	* Framework
 		* Move framework components out of main and badge files
-		* Create a single struct for the entire input state?
 		* Document App/Stage macro/API
 		* Handle IR Tx/Rx
 		    * Some of the old code attempted to do this, but I didn't have time in 2014 so it was shorted out of the code.
 Should consider using BadgeState's IR handler + some single queue of IR messages.